lmc-eu/spirit-design-system/packages/web-react/src/components/Modal/README.md

 <ModalDialog isExpandedOnMobile>…</ModalDialog>
 ```

+#### ⚠️ DEPRECATION NOTICE

+The `isExpandedOnMobile` prop will be set to `true` by default in the next major release and the ModalDialog will be
+expanded on mobile by default.
+It will be possible to re-collapse the inside by setting the `isExpandedOnMobile` prop
+to `false` value.

 ### Custom Height

 By default, Modal expands to fit the height of its content, as long as it fits the viewport (see [more below](#custom-max-height)).